CQCL/hugr/specification/hugr.md

 - `LoadConstant<T>`: has an incoming `Const<T>` edge, where `T` is a `CopyableType`, and a `Value<T>` output, used to load a static constant into the local dataflow graph.
+- `LoadFunction`: has an incoming `Function` edge and a `Value<FunctionType>` output.
+The `LoadFunction` node specifies any type arguments to the function in the node weight, and the `FunctionType` in the output edge matches the (type-instantiated) function in the incoming `Function` edge.
 - `identity<T>`: pass-through, no operation is performed.
 - `DFG`: A nested dataflow graph.
   These nodes are parents in the hierarchy.